 Section 16(a) of the Exchange Act requires the Company's directors, officers and persons who beneficially own more than 10 percent of a registered class of the Company's equity securities, to file initial reports of ownership on Form 3 and changes in ownership on Forms 4 or 5 with the SEC.
 Such directors, officers and 10 percent shareholders also are required by SEC rules to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely on its review of the copies of such forms furnished or available to the Company, the Company believes that its directors, officers and 10 percent shareholders complied with all Section 16(a) filing requirements for the year ended December 31, 2022, except that late reports were filed for each of Mr. Moorehead and Mr. Yang with respect to: one Form 4 for Mr. Moorehead showing a trailing 12-month vest of shares related to a performance share grant; and a Form 3 and Form 4 for Mr. Yang filed upon his initial appointment to the Board of Directors.
+Based solely on its review of the copies of such forms furnished or available to the Company, the Company believes that its directors, officers and 10 percent shareholders complied with all Section 16(a) filing requirements for the year ended December 31, 2023, except that late reports were filed for each of Mr. Moorehead, Mr. Norman, Mr. Yates, Mr. Brower, Mr. Lanoy and Ms. Comstock with respect to: one Form 3 for Ms. Comstock, and a Form 4 for Mr. Moorehead, Mr. Norman, Mr. Yates, Mr. Brower, and Mr. Lanoy showing shares sold to pay taxes associated with a time-based RSU grant.